privacyidea/privacyidea/doc/policies/authentication.rst

 This means, a user could authenticate via passthru or using a registration code and right during this authentication session be asked to enroll a new token.

-.. note:: During this kind of enrollment the policies for *max_token* are not checked.
+.. note:: During this kind of enrollment the policies for *max_token* and *require_description* are not checked.
    Also, currently no token PIN is set.

 The different ways of enrollment are defined in detail by the token types: